NCIOCPL/ebms-drupal7/migration/README.md

 ## Top Up the New Server

-At this point we need to fetch all of the changes which have been made to the production data since we captured our initial snapshot (see "Copy EBMS Data" above).
+Next we need to fetch all of the changes which have been made to the production data since we captured our initial snapshot (see *Copy EBMS Data* above).
 Run the following steps on the new server (after confirming that the `exported` subdirectory of the `unversioned` directory from the previous export run has been moved to `baseline`, which should already have happened in the *Create the Web Site* steps above):

 ```
 cd /local/drupal/ebms/migration